defunctzombie/chain-js/README.md

 ## Overview

 Chain-js is a simple library for chaining javascript async callbacks.
-The motivation is maily that of syntax appearence when writing async heavy node.js applications.
+The motivation is mainly that of syntax appearence when writing async heavy node.js applications.
 This is nothing more than a way to make one callback "depend" on another

 Consider the common async callback example: